The Neighbors: Income

 both aspects of income and poverty for this neighborhood.

-The neighbors in the E Busch Blvd / N 46th St neighborhood in Tampa are lower-middle income, making it a below average income neighborhood.
+The neighbors in the E Busch Blvd / N 46th St neighborhood in Tampa are low income, making it among the lowest income neighborhoods in America.

 NeighborhoodScout's research shows that this neighborhood has an income lower